joshasgard/Movie_Recommender_system/README.md

 ## Motivation
-The goal was to create a simple movie recommender system based on the collaborative filtering technique on the dataset.
+The goal was to create a simple movie recommender system based on item-item similarity collaborative filtering technique.
 The work is far from deployable, but my findings adequately proved the concepts.......